NKkrisz/HomeLab/README.md

 - Make post about average r/SteamDeck_2 user (compilation of previous polls' results)
 - Undervolting or overclocking the Steam Deck? (post to r/SteamDeck_2)
 ### Server
+- Most likely redo everything in the network and on the server (clean it up and make it secure)
 - Try setting up SyncThing on all devices (laptop, desktop, Steam Deck, phone)
 - **Make backups of important things to server**
 - Upgrade minipc RAM and main drive